K-Motives and Koszul Duality

-The main idea of this article is to fill in the bottom left corner of the above diagram by taking a ``$K$-theoretic'' point of view.
-It is based on the simple observation that where Betti realisation ``forgets'' the shift by $(1)$, passage to $K$-theory ``forgets'' the shift by $(1)[2].$
+The main idea of this article is to construct an ungraded version of Koszul duality and to thereby fill in the bottom right corner of the above diagram.
+This is achieved by a $K$-theoretic point of view and the observation that Betti realisation forgets the Tate twist $(1)$ whereas passage to $K$-theory forgets the shift twist $(1)[2].$

-To make this observation more precise, we use Soergel--Wendt's very satisfying construction of $D_{mix}(X)$ as a full subcategory of the category of \emph{Beilinson motives} $\BM(X/\F_p,\Q),$ see \cite{SoeWe}.
-We define the category $DK(X)$ as a full subcategory of the category of \emph{$K$-motives} $\KM(X/\F_p,\Q)$ analogously.
+To make this observation more precise, we use Soergel--Wendt's very satisfying construction of $\Dmix_{(B)}(X)$ as a full subcategory of the category of \emph{motivic sheaves} $\BM(X/\F_p,\Q),$ see \cite{SoeWe}.
+We define the category $\KM_{(B^\vee)}(X^\vee)$ as a full subcategory of the category of \emph{$K$-motivic sheaves} $\KM(X^\vee/\F_p,\Q)$ analogously. $K$-motivic sheaves can be thought of as a $K$-theoretic cousin of the category of constructible sheaves computing algebraic $K$-theory instead of Betti cohomology.